|

 Silverstein and Felice Picano’s

-The New Joy of Gay Sex, a 1993 revision of the first official guide to homosexual
+The New Joy of Gay Sex, was the first official guide to homosexual

-lovemaking, is no longer the only title to be found under 'Sex Instruction-Gay Men.'
-In 1992, the excellent
+lovemaking, revised in the mid 1990's, and is no longer the only title to be found under 'Sex Instruction-Gay Men.'
+The excellent

 Gay Sex: A Manual for Men Who Love Men by Jack Hart reached print and it too has proven popular enough to warrant a revised